What we offer

 Useful links:

-For full details of the conditions that apply to local recruitment, you can consult our Rule No. 1234 laying down the conditions of recruitment and employment of locally recruited staff members working in Council of Europe Duty Stations located outside of France.
+For full details of the conditions that apply to local recruitment, you can consult our Rule No. 2/2025 on locally recruited staff members in Duty Stations outside of France.

 (box)